Floating Silt Curtain

 - Impermeable Fabric Materials

 Additional components, such as tension cables, may also be included with your barrier to help ensure that the curtain remains in place with your current.
 Tension cables are typically included in our moving barriers, such as the Type 2 or Type 3, since these are the units handling the most flow.
-Anchoring assemblies, reffing lines. and other accessories are also available.
+Anchoring assemblies, reefing lines, and other accessories are also available.